kierenAW/conda_environments_for_data_science/README.md

 # Conda Environments for Data Science

-This repository holds conda environment configuration files used for Data Engineering and Data Science (including Machine Learning).
-The idea is to create standardised environments which can be used across projects allowing a smaller and more easily manageable set of conda environments on each computer as well as allowing easy collaboration between team members.
+This repository contains conda environment configuration files for Data Engineering, Data Science (including Machine Learning), and related projects.
+The goal is to establish standardised environments that can be easily shared across multiple projects, reducing the number of virtual environments on each computer and facilitating collaboration among team members.

-New environments are created as packages are added, removed or upgraded.
-Once an environment spec is created and published as a yml file we consider environments to be immutable and changes require a new environment to be created.
+New environments are created when packages are added, removed, or upgraded.
+Once an environment specification is defined and published in a YAML file, we consider it immutable.
+Any changes require creating a new environment to ensure environments are reproducible and maintainable.

-The naming convection is <i>E</i> (for Environment) followed by a 3 digit number in sequence following on from the most recent environment eg <i>E041</i> and <i>E042</i>.
+The naming convention for environments follows the format <i>E</i> (for Environment) followed by a three-digit number in sequence, continuing from the most recent environment.
+For example, <i>E001</i> is followed by <i>E002</i>.

 ## I'm new here where do I start?
 If you are part of a team Select an environment that suits your needs,